Looking to cut costs and offshore back-office work?

 • Inward remittance of USD 30,000 annually to fund the Representative Office in the Philippines as it is fully subsidized by the head office

-I’ll discuss each in more detail below, but for additional information, please contact us to set up a consultation with a corporate lawyer in the Philippines.
+I’ll discuss each in more detail below.
+For additional information or for a personal assessment, please contact us to set up a consultation with a corporate lawyer in the Philippines.

 Representative Office Philippines: Comparative Analysis of Business Structures

-A Representative Office is a popular choice but is often considered in conjunction with a Branch Office and a Subsidiary.
+A Representative Office Philippines is a popular choice but is often considered in conjunction with a Branch Office and a Domestic Corporation.

 To compare them quickly against each other, I’ve put together a table of comparison.